-TIP: Withdrawals can affect your brain’s functioning and cause you to be less creative or motivated.
+TIP: Withdrawal can affect your brain’s functioning and cause you to be less creative or motivated.
 Don’t give in to those thoughts.
-Those thoughts are not you, it’s the withdrawals talking.
+Those thoughts are not you, it’s the withdrawal talking.
 Reframe it as an opportunity rather than a chore; an opportunity to learn about yourself.

 Q. What'll I do with my time?

 A. Stopping smoking often means having a lot more time on your hands and many people worry about what they’ll do with that extra time.
 It can be hard to think creatively about interesting things to do while you’re in the process of quitting, so before you quit, think about activities you can lose yourself in, where you don’t ‘watch the clock’.

 TIP: Generally, cravings only last 5–15 minutes if you distract yourself when they arise.
 Acknowledge the craving is happening, and know it’ll pass.
 Before you quit, make a list of things you can do to distract yourself.
 Simple tasks are helpful to avoid frustration or being overwhelmed, which many people are vulnerable to when in the process of quitting.
 The key is to keep yourself busy but be kind to yourself by keeping things simple.

 Q. I'm scared of withdrawal.
 I get cranky when I can't smoke.